ant-design/ant-design/docs/spec/data-entry.en-US.md

 <img class="preview-img no-padding" align="right" src="https://gw.alipayobjects.com/zos/rmsportal/xLIltABSbmNgukJTZShA.png">

-Search can help users reduce the range for target and retrieve the necessary information quickly from a hugh information pool.
+Search can help users reduce the range for target and retrieve the necessary information quickly from a huge information pool.

 ---